Is fluency in 3 months possible?

 When a 16 year old can speak 23 languages to various extents (including fluency in several), then there's no doubt that he'd be speaking C1/C2 of whatever you throw at him if he gave it his full-time attention for 90 days.

-And in my own personal experience, I have met dozens of people who have genuinely reached high level fluency in a language in 3 months or less, thanks to a combination of passion for the language, full time immersion, and a general good knack for learning it.
-You simply can’t argue with me that “fluency in 3 months is not possible” because I’ve seen it happen.
+And in my own personal experience, I have met dozens of people who have genuinely reached high level fluency in a language in 3 months or less, thanks to a combination of passion for the language, full time immersion, sometimes having the advantage of knowing a similar language, and a general good knack for learning it.
+You simply can't argue with me that “fluency in 3 months is not possible” because I've seen it happen.

 The name of this site (as I've said it many times before until I'm blue in the face) is based on my objective to reach a useful level of a language in as short a time as possible.
 I'm not a savant, and I'm not someone who has a knack or enjoyment for learning languages – I actually dislike learning languages, but I'm trying anyway.